Who can use the Writing Center, and for what?

 What should I bring to my session?

 Any and all information about the assignment, preferably the actual instructions given by the professor (it is hard for us to help you if neither of us understands the exact purpose and requirements of the assignment).
 Bring a draft of your work-in-progress at any stage, including the very beginning if you’re having trouble getting started.
-However much work you’ve written so far, we prefer that you bring a hard copy because it’s easier to mark up than a computer screen.
-However, a hard copy is not required.
+Even if you haven’t written as much as you’d hoped, bring that half-finished draft that stops midsentence and the notes you jotted down about what to say next.
+Our tutors are here for any point in the writing process, not just polishing a final draft.

 How long does a session last, and how often can I come in?